winitzki/scall/tutorial/programming_dhall.md

 let C = λ(a : Type) →
   ∀(r : Type → Type) → (Text → r Integer) → (Bool → r Integer → r Text) → r a
 ```
-Now we add names to the type signature, and the correspondence with the long-syntax Haskell definition becomes more apparent:
+Let us add names to the type signature, making the correspondence with the long-syntax Haskell definition more apparent:

 ```dhall
 let C = λ(a : Type) → ∀(r : Type → Type) →